AlejandroMeyer/GetTotalData-SQL-Procedure/README.md

 ## How It Works
 1. Declares a temporary table `#TempResult` to store the results.
 2. Declares necessary variables for processing.
-3. Uses a cursor to iterate through the `extraccions_ppc` table to retrieve table names and related metadata.
+3. Uses a cursor to iterate through the `extraccions_test` table to retrieve table names and related metadata.
 4. Dynamically constructs and executes a SQL query to count records where the date field matches the current date.
 5. Stores the results in the temporary table.
 6. Returns the final dataset.